MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/first_steps/setup.md

 This pipeline requires the parallel pool, statistics and machine learning, and image processing toolboxes.

-To see what toolboxes you have installed, use {code}`ver` in the MATLAB command window:
+To see what toolboxes you have installed, use `ver` in the MATLAB command window:

 ```{code-block}